Data-Skills/unix-and-bash/_episodes/03-bash-scripts.md

 ~~~
 {: .language-r}

-That’s all there is to it.
 A more refined script might add a few extra features,
 such as using an if statement to provide a friendly error if a FASTQ file does
 not exist or a call to echo to report which sample is currently being processed.

+#### Combining two or more input files into a single output file

-This script was easy to write because our processing steps took a single file as
+The previous script was easy to write because our processing steps took a single file as
 input, and created a single file as output.
 However, many bioinformatics pipelines
 combine two or more input files into a single output file.
 Aligning paired-end
 reads is a prime example: most aligners take two input FASTQ files and return one